fiedl/hole-ice-study/README.md

 However, the new simulation code comes at a price regarding [simulation performance](https://github.com/fiedl/hole-ice-study/issues/18): When simulating objects with small scattering length, the photons need to be scattered much more often, which increases simulation time considerably.

+**Attention: This simulation code is not ready for production use, yet.** There are [a number of issues to be resolved](https://github.com/fiedl/hole-ice-study/issues), yet.
+For example, [ice tilt and ice anisotropy are still missing](https://github.com/fiedl/hole-ice-study/issues/48).

 ## Results

 ### Instant Absorption Example